 Various abnormalities can affect the skin of the penis.
 Some are bodywide skin disorders that affect the penis as well as other parts of the skin.
 Examples include psoriasis Psoriasis Psoriasis is a chronic, recurring disease that causes one or more raised, red patches that have silvery scales and a distinct border between the patch and normal skin.
 A problem with the immune... read more , lichen planus Lichen Planus Lichen planus, a recurring itchy disease, starts as a rash of small, separate, red or purple bumps that then combine and become rough, scaly patches.
-The cause may be a reaction to certain drugs... read more , and seborrheic dermatitis Seborrheic Dermatitis Seborrheic dermatitis is chronic inflammation that causes yellow, greasy scales and dandruff to form on areas of the skin that have a high number of oil glands such as the scalp and face, along... read more .
+The cause is unknown but may be a reaction... read more , and seborrheic dermatitis Seborrheic Dermatitis Seborrheic dermatitis is chronic inflammation that causes yellow, greasy scales and dandruff to form on areas of the skin that have a high number of oil glands such as the scalp and face, along... read more .
 Some affect only the penis or affect the penis before they affect other areas.
 The skin of the penis can also be affected by cancer Penile Cancer Cancers of the penis are usually types of skin cancers.
 Skin cancer can occur anywhere on the penis, but it most commonly occurs at the glans penis (the cone-shaped end of the penis), especially... read more .

 Infections of the penis